AntonioFasano/winfire.js/head.md

     Interfaces:             Local Area Connection

+You can customise the  "Created by winfire" line via the `/desc:DESC` option.
 If there are more rules  with the same name, the last added will be displayed first.

 To list all the rules relating to a specific connection use: